NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 __Optional - Install Parametric Analysis Tool (PAT)__

-1. Download the latest release of PAT [here](https://github.com/NREL/OpenStudio-PAT/releases)
+1. Download the latest release of PAT [here](https://github.com/NREL/OpenStudio-PAT/releases) (not available for Linux).

 ## Workflow Overview
 The typical OpenStudio workflow is shown in the diagram below.